Electoral Areas Local Area Plans

 Local Area Plans are planning documents that provide greater detail on growth management for communities that are expected to experience change.
 These plans help shape growth in a way that contributes to more place-specific, well-designed, and livable complete communities.

-Local Area Plans build upon the vision, objectives, and policy included with Schedule A of the Official Community Plan for the Electoral Areas (Bylaw 4373) and guide growth in village and community hearts so that the qualities of these areas that people love and cherish are preserved and enhanced into the future.
+Local Area Plans build upon the vision, objectives, and policy included with Draft Schedule A of the Official Community Plan for the Electoral Areas (Bylaw 4373) and guide growth in village and community hearts so that the qualities of these areas that people love and cherish are preserved and enhanced into the future.

 WHAT IS A LOCAL AREA PLAN?